mikolasan/mikolasan.github.io/src/markdown/make/sensor-dashboard.md

 Where can I find the Intel Overclocking SDK?
 No plans for overclocking, I'm just looking for a library that gives CPU/GPU temperature.
 This is for Windows laptop where I'm going to run compilation, GPU computation.
 External device will receive sensor readings and will shutdown the laptop in case of overheating.

-Tentatively C# language.
+I'm leaving review of this application for future where my plans to try C# analysis tools such as

+- .Net Reflector
+- NDepend

+As for now I will search for sensor library, tentatively C# language.
 I look at [this](https://github.com/openhardwaremonitor/openhardwaremonitor), but the absence of readme has dispirited me.
 That's why there's an active fork of **Open Hardware Monitor** - [Libre Hardware Monitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor)

 ## Pi camera